orbit/orbit/docs/content/getting-started/addressables.md

 }
 ```

 Addressables can be persisted at any time, but the @OnDeactivate hook can help assure the latest state is saved, except in the event of an hard shutdown.
 During graceful shutdown, every actor is deactivated giving it a final chance to persist.
-Activate and Deactivate methods can similarly utilize a Java promise by returning a `Deferred<Unit>`.
+Activate and Deactivate methods can similarly utilize a future by returning a `Deferred<Unit>`.

 ## Execution Model
 Addressables in Orbit can have multiple different execution modes.
 By default, addressables will use Safe Execution Mode.